Key Takeaways

 If you’re looking for more attention from your partner, consider turning to a mental health professional for help.

-With Rula, our streamlined platform makes it easy to find a therapist who takes your insurance and is accepting new clients as soon as this week.
+With Rula, our streamlined platform makes it easy to find a therapist who takes your insurance and is accepting new clients as soon as tomorrow.
 And, with our convenient online platform, you can meet with a therapist from the comfort of home

 Find therapists specializing in relationships near you